In this article

 image

-With Bill Pay, businesses can leverage AI-powered invoice processing and vendor payment automation to help them manage bills and invoices.
+With Bill Pay, businesses can leverage AI-powered invoice processing and vendor payment automation to help them manage invoices and bills.
 For added convenience, Bill Pay integrate seamlessly with your accounting and bookkeeping software.

 As companies grow, the organization of billing and invoicing becomes more difficult.
 Manual processes get overwhelming when the paper starts to pile up.
 Ramp can automate your billing and invoicing, categorize expenses, and help you set up spend controls that can keep your budgets in line.